Certain types of bacteria may help treat some digestive problems, but they offer little to no benefit to healthy people.

 If you are planning to take probiotics as a supplement, do your research and discuss your options with your dietitian.
 This will help you avoid running the risk of health complications and wasting your money on a supplement that is not right for you.

 Read more: How to Improve Gut Health Naturally

 Need Our Help?

 Book an appointment with an accredited dietitian or nutritionist by phone on (07) 3071-7405 between 8am and 6pm Monday to Friday or send us an enquiry.
-Alternatively, learn more about our Bowel Health services.
+Alternatively, learn more about how to improve your gut and bowel health.